cloudflare/cloudflare-docs/content/pages/framework-guides/astro.md

 [Pages Functions](/pages/platform/functions/) enable you to run server-side code to add dynamic functionality without running a dedicated server.

-To get started, create a `/functions` directory at the root of your project.
+To get started, create a `functions` directory at the root of your project.
 Writing your Functions files in this directory automatically generates a Worker with custom functionality at the predesignated routes.
 To learn more about writing Functions, see the [Pages Functions documentation](/pages/platform/functions/).

 ### Astro Configuration